aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Fri Dec  6 05:09:22 2024
+Last update: Sat Dec  7 05:08:42 2024

 ### Let's play! 🎮